A Simple Framework Towards Vision-based Traffic Signal Control with Microscopic Simulation: Introduction

-However, the current study of RL-based methods is still significantly insufficient as they are operated and verified under a strong assumption that all high-level features and observations, such as queue length, waiting time, volume, delay, speed, positions of vehicles, phase duration, and congestion, can be accurately estimated~\cite{sumorl,wei2019survey}.
-In real-world settings, these high-level statistics are usually difficult to obtain by analyzing the raw camera input, which is noisy or compromised by lighting or weather conditions, it hence may undermine the performance of the downstream TSC policy.
-Consequently, it remains much explored whether the RL-based TSC policy is still robust when it works with noisy high-level features.
-On the other hand, manually engineered high-level features may not comprehensively represent intricate traffic scenarios or align with specific reward designs, hindering RL-based approaches from identifying the optimal solution to the system dynamics.
-Conversely, the end-to-end policy that directly takes raw images as input has the potential to learn a better feature extractor and boost the performance of the TSC policy.
-However, there are much less works exploring vision-based TSC methods, and most of the existing works are limited to training TSC policy with over-simplified or toy top-down snapshots~\cite{van2016coordinated,tran2023revisiting} which has a huge gap from the real-world captured images.
-Moreover, the 2D nature of the simulation makes it impossible to study multi-view camera settings in a 3D world.
-Therefore, it is unknown whether the end-to-end TSC policy can indeed work in real-world environment.
+Additionally, manually engineered high-level features may not comprehensively represent traffic scenarios or align with specific reward designs, hindering RL-based approaches from identifying the optimal solution.
+In contrast, the end-to-end policy that directly takes raw images as input has the potential to learn a better feature extractor and boost the performance of the TSC policy.
+Unfortunately, there is a limited body of work exploring vision-based TSC methods, and many existing studies focus on training TSC policies using simplified or toy top-down snapshots~\cite{van2016coordinated,tran2023revisiting}.
+Moreover, the 2D nature of the simulation limits the ability to study multiview camera setups in a 3D environment.
+This paper aims to explore end-to-end TSC policy with visual inputs.